simpleidserver/FaasNet/docs/documentation/eventmesh/installserveronwindows.md

 # Installing on Windows Manually

-This guide describes how EventMesh server can be installed and configured manually on Windows.
+This guide describes how EventMesh peer node can be installed and configured manually on Windows.

 ## Download zip